 Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

-Saturday's 3:30 PM ET matchup between the Miami Heat (44-38) and the New York Knicks (47-35) at FTX Arena features the Heat's Bam Adebayo as a player to watch.
+Saturday's 3:30 PM ET matchup between the Miami Heat (44-38) and the New York Knicks (47-35) at FTX Arena features the Heat's Bam Adebayo and the Knicks' Jalen Brunson as players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup, which you can watch on ABC with a seven-day free trial to Fubo!
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ABC with a seven-day free trial to Fubo!

 How to Watch Heat vs. Knicks